LibertyGlobal/Thunder/Tools/DartGenerator/package-files/README-onemw_api.md

   var api = DisplaySettings();
   api.verbose = True;
 ```

-Each API class defines its own base event, the API specific events inherit from this class.
-Events are classes generated
-by [freezed](https://pub.dev/packages/freezed) module, meaning they have all freeze-generated convenience methods (e.g. `map`, `when`, `maybeMap`, `maybeWhen`).

 ## Environment
 The library respects the `CPE_HOST` environment variable, which may contain the IP address of CPE device.
 This allows to